🚚 Free Shipping for US Orders Over $75

 The Bigger Fix

-Ultimately, here’s what they did:
+Ultimately, here's what Tesla Service did:

 For the service bulletin, they replaced two high pressure and one low pressure refrigerant sensors.